-More detailed aims of the Combined M.Sci. are as follows.
+More detailed aims of the M.Sci. are as follows.

 - To promote understanding of mathematical theory.
-Because of the nature of the subject, the major part of an undergraduate programme is the presentation of established theory and techniques from which deductions and applications can be made. - To provide training in problem solving.
+Because of the nature of the subject, the major part of an undergraduate programme is the presentation of established theory and techniques from which deductions and applications can be made; - To provide training in problem solving.
 Consolidation of understanding is accomplished through the formulation and solution of problems.
 Students are expected to gain facility in this exercise through practice.
-Tutorials are provided as an aid. - To develop independent learning ability and presentational skills.
+Tutorials are provided as an aid; - To develop independent learning ability.
 At this level students, under guidance, are expected to digest and master material in books and articles.
+Some of the examined courses will be "reading courses" of this nature; - To promote presentational skills.
 Students will be expected to select and organise material and present it both orally and in writing.
-In their final year, they will prepare a major project (which may be on a topic in the other subject of the Combination). - To be able to apply mathematical depth and rigour to other disciplines.
-This is particularly relevant to Combined degrees. - To prepare students for research-based activity involving mathematics.
-Although original work will not normally be expected in the mathematical component, students will be brought to the threshold of research work.
-In additional a project in the combined area may already involve research-level activity. - To foster employability across a wide range of significant vocations and careers.
+They will participate in group seminars and, in their final year, prepare a major project; - To prepare students for research-based activity involving mathematics.
+Although original work will not normally be expected, students will be brought to the threshold of research work; - To foster employability across a wide range of significant vocations and careers.
 Through skills gained, students will be equipped to progress to many positions, some of which may not explicitly involve mathematics.